 The Energy Policy Act (EPAct) of 2005 addressed U.S. energy production, and included building-related provisions to "design new federal buildings to achieve energy efficiency at least 30 percent better than ASHRAE 90.1 standards, where life-cycle cost effective."
 Designers and energy modelers are encouraged to use GSA's 2020 Energy Use Target Guidance [PDF - 642 KB] to establish energy usage intensity targets.
 That guidance includes flowcharts to help simplify compliance with the energy efficiency laws, executive orders, and P100 sections applicable to GSA construction and modernization projects.

 In 2006, 19 federal agencies signed a Memorandum of Understanding committing to "federal leadership in the design, construction, and operation of High-Performance Sustainable Buildings."
 This interagency memo yielded what is now called the Guiding Principles for Sustainable Federal Buildings, and charged agencies to optimize buildings' performance while maximizing assets' life-cycle value.
-Executive Orders, including 2007's E.O.
-13423 Strengthening Federal Environmental, Energy, and Transportation Management, have required Federal agencies to make annual progress toward 100% portfolio compliance with the Guiding Principles.
+Federal agencies are required by Executive Order to make annual progress toward 100% portfolio compliance with the Guiding Principles.

 The Energy Independence and Security Act (EISA) of 2007 [PDF] established additional environmental management goals.
-New GSA buildings and major renovations must meet requirements including: reducing fossil-fuel-generated energy consumption by 65 percent by 2015 and by 100 percent by 2030 managing water from 95th percentile rain events onsite and applying sustainable design principles to siting, design, and construction.
+New GSA buildings and major renovations must meet requirements including: reducing fossil-fuel-generated energy consumption by 80 percent by 2020 and by 100 percent by 2030, managing water from 95th percentile rain events onsite, and applying sustainable design principles to siting, design, and construction.

-- Ensure that new construction and major renovations conform to applicable building energy efficiency requirements and sustainable design principles.
-Revised Guiding Principles for Sustainable Federal Buildings were issued by the Council on Environmental Quality in 2016.
+Revised Guiding Principles for Sustainable Federal Buildings were issued by the White House Council on Environmental Quality in 2020.

-GSA created a 21-item Guiding Principles Checklist (GPC) [PDF - 121 KB] to track new construction and major renovation projects' compliance with the Guiding Principles in categories of Integrated Design, Energy, Water, Indoor Environmental Quality, and Materials.
-Regional project delivery teams report Guiding Principles compliance, among other sustainability details, via GSA's gBUILD (Green Building Upgrade Information Lifecycle Database) system.
+GSA created a Sustainable Design Checklist [PDF - 80 KB] to track new construction and major renovation projects' compliance with the Guiding Principles in categories of Integrated Design, Energy, Water, Indoor Environmental Quality, Materials, and Resilience.
+Regional project delivery teams report Guiding Principles compliance, among other sustainability details, via GSA's Kahua Sustainability App.